sethreno/schemazen/readme.md

 	SchemaZen.exe compare --source "server=dev;database=db" --target "server=qa;database=db" --outFile diff.sql

-This will compare the databases named `db` between `dev` and `qa` and create a sql script called diff.sql that can be run on `qa` to make it's schema identical to `dev`.
+This will compare the databases named `db` between `dev` and `qa` and create a sql script called `diff.sql` that can be run on `qa` to make it's schema identical to `dev`.

 See ```SchemaZen.exe help [command]``` for more information and options on each command.

----
 ## download
 The latest release can be downloaded [here](https://github.com/sethreno/schemazen/releases)

----
 ## contributing
 Pull requests are welcome and appreciated.
 See [contributing.md](contributing.md) for guidelines.